Claim: John McCain does not qualify as a natural-born citizen of the U.S. because he was born in Panama.

 Two constitutional lawyers (Laurence Tribe and Theodore Olson) who have studied the issue at the request of Senator McCain found in his favor, but another law scholar recently declared he had determined just the opposite:

 In the most detailed examination yet of Senator John McCain's eligibility to be president, a law professor at the University of Arizona has concluded that neither Mr. McCain's birth in 1936 in the Panama Canal Zone nor the fact that his parents were American citizens is enough to satisfy the constitutional requirement that the president must be a "natural-born citizen."

 "It's preposterous that a technicality like this can make a difference in an advanced democracy," Professor Chin said.
 "But this is the constitutional text that we have."

 "No court will get close to it, and everyone else is on board, so there's a constitutional consensus, the merits of arguments such as [Professor Chin's] aside," said Peter J. Spiro, an authority on the law of citizenship at Temple University.

-"You'd have to think a federal court would look for every possible way to avoid deciding the issue," [said election law expert
+"You'd have to think a federal court would look for every possible way to avoid deciding the issue," [said election law expert Daniel P. Tokaji].